How to create an Angular application

 - Thanks to the

-we can create a working Angular application with one single command:ng new [app name]
+Angular CLIwe can create a working Angular application with one single command:ng new [app name] - Let's create an Angular application for our news company

 - Navigate to a folder where you want to store your Angular application code and execute the following command: